raspberrypilearning/build-an-octapi/en/step_5.md

 ## Set up one OctaPi server

 Each of the Raspberry Pi 3 computers in the cluster needs to have its own micro SD card prepared.
-However, as each card is identical, you can set up just one server and check it's working before replicating the SD card for the other servers.
+However, as each card is identical, you can set up just one server, check it's working, and then replicate the SD card for the other servers.

-- On a fresh SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/){:target="_blank"}.
+- On a new micro SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/){:target="_blank"}.

 - Boot up a Raspberry Pi 3 using this SD card with a keyboard, screen, and mouse connected.

-- Ensure the Raspberry Pi is connected to the internet
+- Ensure the Raspberry Pi is connected to the internet.

 - Open a terminal.

     ![Open a terminal](images/terminal.png)

-- As with the client, install the **dispy** software by typing this command into the terminal:
+- As with the client, install `dispy` by typing this command into the terminal:

     ```
     sudo pip3 install dispy==4.7.1
     ```

-- Install the **psutil** software by typing this command into the terminal:
+- Install `psutil` by typing this command into the terminal:

     ```
     sudo pip3 install psutil
     ```

-    **Dispy** uses psutil for reporting CPU usage of the servers in the cluster.
+    `dispy` uses `psutil` for reporting CPU usage of the servers in the cluster.

 - Ensure you are in the `/home/pi` directory by typing `cd /home/pi`.